paszu/3DSRepo/Part-5-(arm9loaderhax).md

 16. Your 3DS should reboot into the CakesFW menu
 17. Go to "Select Patches"
 15. Deactivate the "Enable emuNAND" patch if it is active
-14. Activate the "Block FIRM partition updates", "Disable Signature Checks", and "Survive reboots when launching some titles" (that last one is Old 3DS only) patches, then press Start to continue
+14. Activate the "Block FIRM partition updates", "Disable Signature Checks", and "Survive reboots when launching some titles" (that last one is Old 3DS only and you only need it if you have Smash 4 or MH4) patches, then press Start to continue
 **(MAKE SURE YOU SELECT THE BLOCK FIRM PARTITION UPDATES PATCH OR THE NEXT SYSTEM UPDATE WILL DELETE ARM9LOADERHAX AND UPDATE YOUR SYSNAND)**
 15. Select "More options"
 16. Select "Toggleable options"